 On October 12, 2018, FERC issued a draft Environmental Impact Statement (EIS) on Rio Grande LNG and Rio Bravo Pipeline.
 The draft EIS was prepared in accordance with statutory requirements in the National Environmental Policy Act (NEPA).
 FERC’s rigorous process includes a detailed review of safety, environmental, engineering, socioeconomics, and other elements of proposed projects.
 FERC released the final EIS for Rio Grande LNG and the associated Rio Bravo Pipeline on April 26, 2019.
 NextDecade expects to receive the final FERC order by 3Q 2019 and to make a final investment decision on the Rio Grande LNG project by 4Q 2019.

-Rio Grande and Rio Bravo also rely on environmental, legal and technical consultants and engineers well known in the LNG industry, including: Chicago Bridge & Iron (CB&I), CH-IV International, Moffat & Nichol, Ecology & Environment, Inc., Fugro Consultants, Inc., and K&L Gates LLP.
+Rio Grande and Rio Bravo also rely on the environmental, legal, and technical expertise of LNG industry consultants and engineers, including Blue Engineering and Consulting, CH-IV International, Moffat & Nichol, Ecology & Environment, Inc., Fugro USA Land, Inc., and K&L Gates LLP.